Fixed-Parameter Algorithms for Rectilinear Steiner tree and Rectilinear Traveling Salesman Problem in the plane: A Fixed-parameter algorithm for the Rectilinear TSP

 The tour subgraph of Fig.~\ref{figTourSubgraph} is connected and has 3 vertices of degree 4.
 Note that parallel edges can be used in a tour subgraph.
-From any subgraph that is known to be a tour subgraph, we can easily determine an oriented TSP-tour by using any algorithm for finding an Eulerian cycle.
-Therefore we will focus on finding a minimum length tour subgraph.
+From any subgraph that is known to be a tour subgraph, we can easily determine an oriented TSP-tour by using any algorithm finding an Eulerian cycle.
+Therefore, we will focus on finding a minimum length tour subgraph.
 Let's now show that an optimal solution of the Steiner TSP problem in $G$ provides an optimal solution of the original RTSP problem.

 \begin{lemma} Let $l^{*}$ be the length of an optimal solution for the RTSP problem.
-There exists an optimal tour subgraph in G of length $l^{*}$. \end{lemma} \proof Consider an optimal ordering of $P$ (giving a solution of distance $l^*$) and a tour in $G$ obtained by following a shortest path in $G$ between consecutive points of the ordering.
-Firstly, Ratliff shows that a minimum length tour subgraph contains no more than two edges between any pair of vertices \cite{rat83}.
-So the tour subgraph is feasible since it does not use an edge more once.
-Secondly, it has a length equals to $l^*$ since $G$ contains a shortest rectilinear path between each pair of points. $ \square$ \endproof
+There exists an optimal tour subgraph in G of length $l^{*}$. \end{lemma} \proof Consider an optimal ordering of $P$ (giving a solution of distance $l^*$) and a directed tour $S$ in $G$ obtained by following a shortest path in $G$ between consecutive points of the ordering.
+We can build a tour subgraph $T$ by adding an edge $(i, j)$ for each arc of $S$.
+Requirements (a), (b), (c) of Theorem \ref{th1} are satisfied because $S$ is a tour.
+An edge $(i, j)$ is added at most twice because $S$ is optimal, so $T \subseteq G$.
+Finally, it has a length equals to $l^*$ since $G$ contains a shortest rectilinear path between each pair of points. $ \square$ \endproof

 The algorithm builds a tour subgraph by completing a \textbf{partial tour subgraph}.